 The process required to take a room from its current state, into the finished beautiful, well considered and designed space is a complex process.
 Did you know that there are approximately 400 decisions to be made in every single room renovation?
-Multiply that by the number of rooms and spaces in your home, and then add on managing trades and sourcing the perfect pieces... this suddenly makes renovating a home a much more daunting task, but worry not help is at hand.
+Multiply that by the number of rooms and spaces in your home, and then add on managing trades and sourcing the perfect pieces... this suddenly makes renovating a home a much more complex task, but worry not help is at hand.
 Full service interior design is for clients who want a beautiful space, executed to a high level of finesse and detail by only making a few key decisions and allowing the designer to take on the complex task of making it happen for you.
-Before we embark on this process, we always conduct a design consultation first, to ensure that we are a good fit.
-What does Full service design entail?We simplify this very complicated process into two stages.
+Before we embark on this process, we always conduct a design consultation first, to ensure that we are the best suited for the job.
+What does Full service design entail?We simplify our 15-step process into two stages.

 Categories